Skip to content

 quad (float): Quadratic calibration coefficient (µs/Ų).

 quad_eps (float, optional): Threshold to treat ``quad`` as zero.
-Defaults to 1e-20.

 Returns: